• Skip to primary navigation

 Two cups of yellow banana cream pudding sitting on a marble cutting board in between a bowl of toasted cashews and a bunch of bananas.

-Banana pudding was always a favourite as a kid!
-I think it's one of those things that most either love or hate.
+Those little Banana Pudding cups were always a favourite as a kid.
+It's one of those flavours that most either love or hate.
 For me, it was a definite love.
-However, I do not love the ingredients found in most commercially made puddings.
-And don't even get me started on those pudding powders!
+However, I do not love the ingredients found in most commercially made puddings or instant pudding mixes.

 So, naturally, when a craving hit, I went into creation mode.
 But, I have to admit, it didn't take very long to whip this one up!
-This Healthy Vegan Banana Cream Pudding With Turmeric is so easy to make, and you only need four simple ingredients!
+This healthified Banana Pudding is incredibly easy to make, requiring only 4 simple ingredients.

 A full cup of healthy vegan banana cream pudding surrounded by toasted cashews, a bunch of bananas and grey linen cloth.

-This Healthy Vegan Banana Cream Pudding contains no added or refined sugar.
+Free of added sugar.
+This Pudding contains no added or refined sugar.
 Instead, its sweetness comes purely from bananas.
-Which means, the fibre present slows the release of glucose (sugar) into the bloodstream, causing a much more stable and steady rise.
+Which means the fibre present slows the release of glucose (sugar) into the bloodstream, causing a much more stable and steady rise.

-Again, this creamy Vegan Banana & Turmeric Pudding is made with only real food ingredients.
-It contains no weird fillers, binders, gums, or artificial colours and flavours!
-It's also free of cornstarch, soy, and of course, dairy.
+No artificial flavours or colours.
+Again, this Pudding is made with only real food ingredients.
+It contains no weird fillers, binders, gums, or artificial colours or flavours!

 Two cups of banana yellow pudding topped with toasted cashews.
 The pudding cups are surrounded by dropped cashews pieces, a bowl of cashews and a linen cloth.

-First, add two cups of cashew cream to a blender or food processor.
-Next, add two ripe bananas, one teaspoon of pure vanilla extract, and one teaspoon of turmeric powder.
+First, add the cashew cream to a blender or food processor.
+Next, add the ripe bananas, pure vanilla extract, and turmeric powder

-Now, all you have to do is cover your blender or food processor and blend until smooth.
-It should only take about thirty seconds.
+Place the lid on your blender and blend on a medium setting until smooth.
+It should only take about 15 - 30 seconds.

 A blender jug filled with banana, turmeric powder, vanilla extract and cashew cream.